Where is Sports Betting Legal? A Full 50 States Guide - 2023

 Indiana

 After the legislation was brought but ultimately died in 2022, Rep. Ethan Manning made it a point that he’d pursue additional legislation in 2023.
-With his legislation, Manning said he’d add in iLottery.
+That attempt failed after the House Public Policy Committee wouldn’t even allow a hearing to discuss the bill.

 Illinois

 With 12 land-based casinos in the state, Illinois should be one of the next states to launch online gambling.
-There are currently two bills in the Illinois General Assembly, but the timeline for these is unclear.
+There are currently two bills in the Illinois General Assembly, but they are with committees that may never actually review the bills.
+That means Illinois will likely need to wait at least one more year for legal online casinos.

 Maryland